fulldecent/blog.phor.net/_posts/2008-03-23-rhino-thimble.md

 ---
-title: "Are you Looking for a rhino thimble?"
+title: "Are you looking for a rhino thimble?"
 tags:
   - youhearditherefirst
 old-link: https://fulldecent.blogspot.com/2008/03/are-you-looking-for-rhino-thimble.html